Provorov's goal, assist help Flyers to 2-1 win over Avs - Philly

-Ivan Provorov had a goal and an assist, Petr Mrazek stopped all 17 shots he faced in relief of starter Michal Neuvirth and the Flyers held off the Colorado Avalanche 2-1 on Wednesday night.
+DENVER (AP) - Ivan Provorov had a goal and an assist, Petr Mrazek stopped all 17 shots he faced in relief of starter Michal Neuvirth and the Philadelphia Flyers held off the Colorado Avalanche 2-1 on Wednesday night.

 Claude Giroux also scored as the Flyers climbed into third place in the Metropolitan Division.
 They're tied in points (92) with second-place Pittsburgh, with the Penguins currently holding the tiebreaker.

-Mrazek took over and was exceptional, especially in the last five minutes when the Avalanche turned up the pressure.
-He withstood a flurry of shots in the last few seconds, including one from Gabriel Landeskog where the red light briefly came on after the puck flew by the net.
+Mrazek took over and withstood a flurry of shots in the last few seconds, including one from Gabriel Landeskog where the red light briefly came on after the puck flew by the net.

-"Those five minutes felt like 15.
-So long," Mrazek said.
-"Lots of blocked shots in front of me, a couple of lucky bounces today.
-Didn't see, I think, one or two pucks get to my pad.
-Big thanks to these guys in front the last five minutes."

 Matt Nieto scored for an Avalanche team that's on the outside of the playoff picture with five games remaining.
 They've lost three of four, including two of those at home where they've been stellar all season.
 The Avs are 16-4-1 at the Pepsi Center over their last 21 games.